The Undertaker: Return of the Deadman (2004–2007)

-Soon after, Randy Orton challenged The Undertaker to a match at WrestleMania 21 on April 3, uppishly proclaiming that he would end his WrestleMania winning Streak.
-Even with help from his father, Orton lost as The Undertaker improved his WrestleMania record to 13–0.
-After a two-month hiatus, The Undertaker returned on the June 16 episode of SmackDown!, but lost to JBL due to interference from Randy Orton, who was drafted to SmackDown! as part of the draft lottery.
-Despite his interference, the Randy Orton/Undertaker feud was put on the back burner until late summer of that year, resulting from Orton on the injured list.
+Soon after, Randy Orton challenged the Undertaker to a match at WrestleMania 21 on April 3, uppishly proclaiming that he would end his WrestleMania winning Streak.
+Even with help from his father, Orton lost as the Undertaker improved his WrestleMania record to 13–0.
+After a two-month hiatus, the Undertaker returned on the June 16 episode of SmackDown!, but lost to JBL due to interference from Randy Orton, who was drafted to SmackDown! as part of the draft lottery.
+The Undertaker's feud with Orton would be temporarily paused due to Orton taking a hiatus to recover from a shoulder injury.

-In the meantime and in one of the most controversial moments in WWE history on an episode of SmackDown! taped on July 4 (aired on July 7), SmackDown!
-General Manager Theodore Long scheduled Muhammad Hassan in a match against The Undertaker that would determine the number one contender for the World Heavyweight Championship at The Great American Bash on July 24, and placed Daivari in a match that night against The Undertaker: The Undertaker quickly defeated Daivari.
-After the match, however, Hassan began to "pray" on the ramp, summoning five masked men, dressed in black shirts, ski-masks and camouflage pants.
-Armed with clubs and a piano wire, the masked men assaulted and choked out The Undertaker before Hassan then placed The Undertaker in a camel clutch.
+In the meantime, the Undertaker began a feud with Muhammad Hassan.
+In one of the most controversial angles in WWE history, the Undertaker defeated Hassan's manager Daivari on the July 7 episode of SmackDown!, after which Hassan began to "pray" on the ramp, summoning five masked men, dressed in black shirts, ski-masks and camouflage pants, who assaulted and choked out the Undertaker with piano wire before Hassan then placed the Undertaker in a camel clutch.
 Afterward, the masked men lifted Daivari above their heads and carried him away.
-Three days later, the London bombings took place.
-The footage aired unedited on UPN in the United States and on The Score in Canada with an advisory warning shown several times during the broadcast.
-It was removed from the Australian and European (including in the United Kingdom) broadcasts.
+Although the episode was pre-taped, the date it aired happened to be the same day as the London bombings of July 7, 2005, carried out by Islamist terrorists.
+The footage aired unedited on UPN in the United States and on The Score in Canada with an advisory warning shown several times during the broadcast, but removed from the Australian and European broadcasts.
 The angle elicited national attention in the New York Post, TV Guide, Variety and other major media outlets.
-In response to the criticism, UPN decided that it would monitor the storyline closely and that it did not want the Hassan character on its network that week.
-In a promo hosted on WWE's website—UPN had edited it from the July 14 episode of SmackDown!—Hassan reiterated that he was an Arab American and that the American people automatically and unfairly assumed that he was a terrorist.
-Despite being in character, he referred to the real-world media coverage of the storyline, singling out the New York Post's Don Kaplan by name and denouncing his description of the events on SmackDown!, such as Kaplan's comment of the masked men being "Arabs in ski masks".
-On the July 14, 2005 episode of SmackDown!, Hassan's absence was explained by a statement delivered by his attorney, Thomas Whitney, that Hassan refused to appear on the show until The Great American Bash due to the way he was treated by the American media and WWE fans.
+The negative media coverage led to UPN banning the Muhammad Hassan character from being featured on their network.